ServiceStack/Stripe/README.md

 Stripe
 ======

-This project contains a Portable Class Library containing a typed .NET client gateway for accessing [Stripe's REST API](https://stripe.com/docs/api/).
+This project contains a .NET v4.5 and .NET Standard 2.0 Library containing a typed .NET client gateway for accessing [Stripe's REST API](https://stripe.com/docs/api/), updated to the latest **2018-02-28** Stripe API Version available.

-Used by [servicestack.net](http://servicestack.net/) to process merchant payments and recurring subcriptions online.
+It's used by [servicestack.net](http://servicestack.net/) to process merchant payments and recurring subscriptions online.

 ## Features